LAST UPDATED ON April 5, 2021 ‐ 7 Comments

 Top-performing sales teams use 3x as many sales tools as their less productive competitors.
 Teams that deploy tools effectively can generate more leads and turn those leads into sales at a higher rate.
 According to a recent study, 79% of sales executives say improving productivity among their existing sales reps is key to hitting new targets.

-Sales today requires software to process and organize a company’s relationship with their clients.
+Sales today is not just about sales email sequences, it requires software to process and organize a company’s relationship with their clients.
 But sales also involve many activities that don’t actually include making sales, things like admin work and answering emails (which accounts for 21% of a salesperson’s day, according to SalesIntel.io).
 Sales tools can help you reclaim some of this time and use it for more important tasks.

-On top of all that, your sales folks need tools to communicate and collaborate with their coworkers.
+On top of all that, your sales folks need tools to communicate and collaborate using different types of collaboration tools with their coworkers.
 Many businesses now work remotely (or semi-remotely) making communication tools even more essential.